 My first book, To Control and Protect: Anti-Trafficking Rescue Politics in the United States (under contract, University of California Press) is an ethnographic examination of human and sex trafficking in the United States.
 This work explores the collaborative alliances that have been forged between state and non-state actors and suggests that anti-trafficking interventions targeted at sex-trade involved adults and youth in the United States have underwritten the expansion of the criminal justice system and fueled the growth of the carceral state more generally.

 My other project examines the intersections of human trafficking, technology, and surveillance.
 Here I focus on how law enforcement and technology innovators are seeking to leverage technology to disrupt trafficking through big data and other networked, algorithmic, and mobile technology innovations.
 This research highlights the tensions and complexities surrounding technologically-mediated anti-trafficking interventions, including questions about the collection of digital evidence, expectations of privacy, anticipatory and predictive models of protection and intervention, and the rise of collective computational activism to address gender, sexual, and social justice issues.

-I have lectured widely on these topics and my published work has appeared in academic journals such as Dialectical Anthropology, International Feminist Journal of Politics and Women’s Studies International Forum.
+I have lectured widely on these topics and my published work has appeared in academic journals such as Social Politics, Dialectical Anthropology, and Women’s Studies International Forum.